RocketLeagueMapmaking/RL-docs/docs/guide/multiplayer/03_playing.md

 With the update of Bakkesmod for Epic games, it's now possible to play workshop maps together.

-## Bakkesmod (steam and epic games)
+## Bakkesmod

+This part of the guide is for people using Steam **and** Epic games.

 ### Multiplayer

 The easiest way to host and play custom maps with others is to use the Rocket Plugin.
 This is a Bakkesmod plugin, which is a wonderful program that everyone should use.
-It opens a whole universe of possibilities for Rocket League:
+It opens a whole universe of possibilities for Rocket League.

 1. Everyone needs to download the following programs and files:

 * [Bakkesmod](https://www.bakkesmod.com/)
 * [Rocket Plugin](https://bakkesplugins.com/plugins/view/26)
 * [Logmein Hamachi](https://vpn.net) or [radmin](http://www.radmin-vpn.com/)
-* Subsribe to the [workshop maps](https://steamcommunity.com/workshop/browse/?appid=252950) you're going to play (if you use the Epic Games client place the maps you downloaded in a `mods` folder in the CookedPCconsole folder)
+* Subscribe to the [workshop maps](https://steamcommunity.com/workshop/browse/?appid=252950) you're going to play (if you use the Epic Games client place the maps you downloaded in a `mods` folder in the CookedPCconsole folder)

 2. Create a new network in the vpn or join using the name and password of the network